blacklightpy/vaultofknowledge/Talmud.md

 1. Daf (Middle Portion: Mishnah + Gemara; Also the main folio)
 2. Tosafot (External Portion: Addentums)

 The Bavli Talmud's pagination starts from page 2a.
 The Baalbatishe explanation is that it is due to typesetting reasons, where the title page is considered page 1.
-The Yeshivache explanation is that it signifies how the Torah Shebaal Peh is not standalone, but is a continuation of Torah Shebichsav.
+The Yeshivashe explanation is that it signifies how the Torah Shebaal Peh is not standalone, but is a continuation of Torah Shebichsav.
 Another reason I'd say is because page 1 could not be a folio since the left side is part of the book cover.

 Each page-unit in the Talmud, called Daf, is a folio, with two pages a and b (left and right).